Labour's McDonnell says UK in disarray but parliament will block no-deal Brexit

 “Then we could be into a situation of a war of attrition within parliament of amendments to legislation taking place and uncertainty continuing,” he said.

-Asked about how many Labour lawmakers might rebel and vote for May’s Brexit deal, he indicated none would.
+Asked about how many Labour members of parliament might rebel and vote for May’s Brexit deal, he indicated none would.

 “I think we’ll hold our side now.
 I really do, and we have done on the votes this week,” he said.